tobixen/thrash-protect/README.md

   process and resumed after the child process has been resumed.
   Please tell if more process names ought to be added to that list.

+* Thrash-protect may be "unfair".
+Say there are two significant processes A and B; letting both of them run causes thrashing, suspending one of them stops the thrashing.
+Probably thrash-protect should be flapping between suspending A and suspending B.  What may happen is that process B is flapping between suspended and running, while A is allowed to run 100%.

 * I've observed situations where parent processes automatically have gone into suspend-mode as the children got suspended and been stuck there even as the child process got resumed.
 I've done a quick